Inclement Weather, Delay and Cancellation

 - Location: McLane Stadium Ticket Office - 1001 S. Martin Luther King Jr. Blvd

-- Location: Ed Crenshaw Student Foundation Center on Baylor's Campus - 1522 S. 5th Street
+- Location: Ed Crenshaw Student Foundation Center - 1522 S. 5th Street